aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 ## Create the VPC Endpoint Service

+> This initiates creation of a VPC Endpoint Service using the Zilla Plus (Private MSK Proxy) stack via CloudFormation.

 Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Public MSK Proxy)` to show the manage subscription page.

 - From the `Agreement` section > `Actions` menu > select `Launch CloudFormation stack`